jaeseopark/pivotifyjs/README.md

   - Similar to aggregation instructions, but summary rows are added to the bottom of the table.
   - Multiple summary operators can be provided.

----

 **Note:**
 - All three categories of instructions (compute, aggregation, summary) are optional.
 - You may use just one, two, or all three, depending on your needs.
 - If no instructions are provided, PivotifyJS will leave the table untouched.

----

-## ⚙️ How PivotifyJS Works

-- **Instruction Execution Order:**
-  1. **Computation:**
-     All compute instructions are processed first, creating new columns as needed.
-  2. **Aggregation:**
-     Grouping and aggregation instructions are applied next.
-     Note: Aggregation may drop unused columns, so ensure any columns referenced in summary instructions are retained.
-  3. **Summary:**
-     Global summary instructions are executed last, adding summary rows to the bottom of the table.

-- **Order of Instructions:**
-  The order of instructions in the block is generally not important, except for the interaction between aggregation and summary (see above).

-- **Input Validation & Precedence:**
-  - If conflicting or duplicate instructions are given, the first valid instruction for each column/operator is used.
-  - Variable references to missing columns use the provided default value, or empty string if none is provided.
-  - Blank `<td>` elements should be omitted; PivotifyJS will handle missing data gracefully.

 ---